Gophers Women's Hockey 2024-25 Season

 The winner of the WCHA Final Faceoff receives an automatic bid to the NCAA Women's Ice Hockey Championship."

 Canada MVP Chloe Primerano – phenom scoring leader from the blue line.
-The first female drafted by a men's pro team:
+The first female drafted by the men's CHL pro league:

 Minnesota Ms Hockey Ayla Puppe leads a stellar group of Minnesota players: